Saurabh23/mSRGAN-A-GAN-for-single-image-super-resolution-on-high-content-screening-microscopy-images./README.md

 <p align="center"><img src="https://github.com/Saurabh23/Single-Image-Super-resolution-for-high-content-screening-images-using-Deep-Learning/blob/master/thesis_scripts/prelim_results/gif22.gif" height="200" width="342" /></p>

+# Abstract

+Image Super resolution is a widely-studied problem in computer vision, where the objective is to convert a low-resolution image to a high resolution image.
+Conventional methods for achieving super-resolution such as image priors, interpolation, sparse coding require a lot of pre/post processing and optimization.
+Recently, deep learning methods such as convolutional neural networks and generative adversarial networks are being used to perform super-resolution with results competitive to the state of the art but none of them have been used on microscopy images.
+In this thesis, a generative adversarial network, mSRGAN, is proposed for super resolution with a perceptual loss function consisting of a adversarial loss, mean squared error and content loss.
+The objective of our implementation is to learn an end to end mapping between the low / high resolution images and optimize the upscaled image for quantitative metrics as well as perceptual quality.
+We  then compare our results with the current state of the art methods in super resolution, conduct a proof of concept segmentation study to show that super resolved images can be used as a effective pre processing step before segmentation and validate the findings statistically.

 # Motivation:

   - **High content screening image acquisition errors** : Apart from suffering the usual challenges in image acquisition (optical distortions, motion blur, noise etc.), H.C.S images are also prone to a host of domain specific challenges (Photobleaching, Cross talk, Phototoxicity, Uneven illumination, Color/Contrast errors etc.) which might further degrade the quality of the images acquired.